BT, TalkTalk or Plusnet for Youview TV?

 YOUVIEW is a digital TV service which offers up to 80 digital channels, seven-day catch up, and options to pause, rewind and record TV.

-All three providers offer the Youview boxes, worth from £100 to more than £300, free; as customers need broadband to really benefit from Youview anyway, it's a simple way to bundle the services.
+BT and Plusnet offer the Youview boxes, worth anything between £100 and £300 and sometimes more, free.
+Plus as customers need broadband to really benefit from Youview anyway, it's a simple way to bundle the services.

 BT versus TalkTalk versus Plusnet

 Each provider offers the basic seven-day Youview catch up service, but beyond that their services differ.

 |Entertainment Plus||Up to 300 hours SD||20||Yes|

 |Total Entertainment||Up to 600 hours SD / Up to 60 hours UHD||50||Yes|

 |Youview+||Up to 300 hours SD / Up to 150 HD||20||Yes|